 The company is based in Australia and was established in 1998 by Matthew Gilmour, then head of foreign exchange at Bankers Trust.
 In 2007 the Macquarie group took a controlling interest, with other investors coming on board in 2010.
 OFX’s parent company is listed on the Australian stock exchange.

 The company’s main headquarters are currently in Sydney.

 How to make a personal money transfer using OFX

-To make a personal transfer using OFX you'll first need to create a free account at the company's website, providing your name and contact details, date of birth, nationality, ID document details, and your occupation.
-You will also need to verify your identity via a phone call with customer service staff before you can make your first transfer.
+To make a personal transfer using OFX, you’ll first need to create a free account at the company’s website, providing your name and contact details, date of birth, nationality, ID document details, and occupation.
+Before making your first transfer, you will also need to verify your identity via a phone call with customer service staff.

-Next, choose the sending and receiving currencies, and either the amount you need to send or the amount you need to be received.
-You'll be shown an exchange rate and the total cost in Australian dollars.
-Once you've confirmed that you're happy with all the details, you'll be sent an email telling you how to transfer the required amount to OFX so that they can complete your transfer, usually in 2-4 business days.
+Next, choose the sending and receiving currencies and either the amount you need to send or the amount you need to be received.
+Next, you’ll be shown an exchange rate and the total cost in Australian dollars.
+Once you’ve confirmed that you’re happy with all the details, you’ll be sent an email telling you how to transfer the required amount to OFX so that they can complete your transfer, usually in 2-4 business days.

 How to make a business money transfer using OFX

-OFX transfers are very straightforward for small and medium businesses who buy overseas or need to pay overseas employees.
+OFX transfers are very straightforward for small and medium businesses that buy overseas or need to pay overseas employees.